scaleoutsoftware/TimeWindowingDotNet/docs/UserGuide.md

     foreach (var win in slidingWindows)
         Console.WriteLine($"{win.StartTime:t} - {win.EndTime:t}: {win.Average(hb => hb.BeatsPerMinute)}");

-The library also provides convenience classes for managment of collections of time-ordered elements.
+The library also provides convenience classes for management of collections of time-ordered elements.
 These classes offer automatic eviction and ordering of elements, and they are suited for scenarios where elements are only accessed and analyzed as a windowed